OUR LATEST VIDEOS

 30. Savor Afternoon Tea

-Join in an elegant afternoon tea or just explore the beautiful grounds of Caramoor.
+Another favorite activity at Caramoor: Join in an elegant afternoon tea or just explore the beautiful grounds.

 Budget a whole day for the Dutchess County Fair, the second largest county fair in New York State, featuring rides, eyebrow-raising entertainment, agricultural and horticultural exhibits, culinary competitions, and eclectic attractions from racing pigs to dock-diving dogs.

-Meander through the beautiful, tranquil gardens of Untermyer.
+Meander through the beautiful, tranquil gardens of Untermyer Gardens in Yonkers.

-Take a tour of Kykuit, the glorious Rockefeller estate.
+Take a tour of Kykuit, the glorious Rockefeller estate in Sleepy Hollow.

-Stroll through Elizabethan England, re-created in farcical style, encountering roving monarchs, jesters, jugglers, wenches, and other questionable blokes at the New York Renaissance Faire.
-Ride a camel, navigate the maze, watch jousting, and cavort with fairies.
+Stroll through Elizabethan England, re-created in farcical style, encountering roving monarchs, jesters, jugglers, wenches, and other questionable blokes at the New York Renaissance Faire in Tuxedo Park.

 Introduce the kids to the Bard via the Hudson Valley Shakespeare Festival, whose schedule includes family-friendly productions in an outdoor setting.

-Abandon self-restraint at the Muddy Puddles Mess Fest and stew in goop like pie tosses, food fights, splatter paint, muddy puddles, and more (all while supporting a charitable cause, to boot).
+Abandon self-restraint at the Muddy Puddles Mess Fest in Carmell and stew in goop-like pie tosses, food fights, splatter paint, muddy puddles, and more (all while supporting a charitable cause, to boot).

 Gawk at the extravagance of the Vanderbilt Mansion in Hyde Park.

-While you're in Hyde Park, visit the home of Franklin D. Roosevelt and the museum, including the grounds and historic cars.
-For a deeper dive, tack on the FDR Presidential Library & Museum.
-The site hosts a couple of family events during the year; keep an eye on our calendar.
+While you're there, visit the home of Franklin D. Roosevelt and the museum, including the grounds and historic cars.
+For a deeper dive, tack on the FDR Presidential Library & Museum

 See a World War I air show, view historic aircraft, model period costumes, and fly in a biplane at the Old Rhinebeck Aerodrome.